EricLBuehler/mistral.rs/README.md

 **Tokenizer**

 The following tokenizer model types are currently supported.
 If you would like one to be added, please raise an issue.
-Otherwise, please consider using the method demonstrated in examples below, where the tokenizer is sourced from Hugging Face.
+Otherwise, please consider using the method demonstrated in the examples below, where the tokenizer is sourced from Hugging Face.

 **Supported GGUF tokenizer types**
-- `llama` (sentencepiece)
+- `llama` (sentence piece)
 - `gpt2` (BPE)

 ## Run with the CLI